 - Be a current or recent participant in certain graduate preparation programs that qualify for a fee waiver

-Fee waivers based on federal aid received or financial hardship are limited and require completion of a waiver request form.
-To demonstrate financial need, please see the below eligibility criteria and required documentation.
+Fee waivers based on federal aid received or financial hardship are limited and require completion of our fee waiver request form.
+To demonstrate financial need, please see the below eligibility criteria and required documentation needed to upload to the request form.

 - Federal Aid - current students with an Estimated Family Contribution (EFC) of $1,000 or less.